| || |

 Who is paying for the Specific Plan?

 The preparation of the Specific Plan was made possible thanks to a $500,000 grant from the Metropolitan Transportation Commission (MTC) through their Station Area & Land Use Planning Program.
-The City is also contributing $150,000 from its General Fund, plus staff time.
+The City is also contributing $150,000 from its General Fund, $50,000 from its General Plan Fund, and staff time.
 Completion of this plan will give the community more certainty as to what the future will bring to the Plan Area, will make the City much more competitive in seeking additional grant funding to build new or upgraded infrastructure in the Plan Area, and will spur increased economic development by private land owners.

 Who is working on the Specific Plan?